addtt/multi-object-datasets/README.md

 Tools to generate and use multi-object datasets.
-The datasets consist of images and a dictionary of labels, where each image is labeled by the number of objects in it, and the attributes of all objects.
+The datasets consist of images and a dictionary of labels, where each image is labeled with 1) the number of objects in it and 2) each object's attributes.

 Using datasets only requires `numpy` as datasets are `.npz`.
 Generating sprites requires `scikit-image`.
 Tools for using the